-Initial values are the same as specified by the command "display trace mnemonic count relative offset_by 0".
+Initial values are the same as specified by the command "display trace mnemonic count relative offset\by 0".

+<OFFSET>

-<OFFSET> Initially 0; thereafter previous value.
+Initially 0; thereafter previous value.

-display trace count relative display trace status binary list EXEC trace count absolute list printer trace offset_by 0100H
+display trace count relative display trace status binary list EXEC trace count absolute list printer trace offset\by 0100H display/list trace

-The display/list trace command shows the contents of the trace buffer.
+The "display/list trace" command shows the contents of the trace buffer.
 The information can be presented as absolute hexadecimal code or in mnemonic form.
 The status captured by the analyzer can be displayed mnemonically, independent of the address and data information, or it can be displayed in hexadecimal or binary form.
 Addresses captured by analysis are physical addresses.

-Figure 6-4 shows an example of a "display trace count relative" command.
+Refer to Figure 6-4 for an example of a "display trace count relative" command.